 We have received various government grants, including a cooperative agreement, to complement and enhance our own resources.
 We may seek to obtain government grants and subsidies in the future to offset all or a portion of the costs of Retrofitting existing ethanol manufacturing facilities and the costs of our research and development activities.
 We cannot be certain that we will be able to secure any such government grants or subsidies.
-Any of our existing grants or new grants that we may obtain may be terminated, modified or recovered by the granting governmental body under certain conditions.
+Any new grants that we may obtain may be terminated, modified or recovered by the granting governmental body under certain conditions.